Shawn-Nichol/Cybersecurity-Projects/Pi-Hole/ReadMe.md

 ## Overview

 **Pi-hole** is a network-level ad blocker and DNS sinkhole that doubles as a robust cybersecurity tool.
 It operates at the heart of your network, blocking unwanted advertisements, tracking domains, and potential security threats before they even reach your devices.
-Pi-hole can enhance your network's cybersecurity posture in several key ways:

 ## Key Cybersecurity Benefits